The short answer is, yes. Yes, you are at risk for cyber attack.

 - an update to the website that leaves a digital-door open just long enough for them to get in

-- someone in your company clicking on the wrong email
+- someone in your company clicks on the wrong email

 - buying passwords on the dark web